operasoftware/devopera/_drafts/wifi-ble-and-javascript/2015-02-28-wifi-ble-javascript.md

 	},
 	...
 	```
-- Finally, we will add in the gyroscope reading and on change, the sensortag should output the values form the gyroscope.
-We will enable the gyroscope reading after the IR temperature reading.
+- Finally, we will add in the gyroscope reading and when the SensorTag is physically rotated, the JavaScript should output the updated values from the gyroscope.
+We hook onto the gyroscope events after the IR temperature reading.
+We have to specifically enable the gyroscope readings using the `notifyGyroscope` API.

 	```js
 	// readIRTemperature